Total Credits: 2.0 MCLE, 2.0 Ethics, 2.0 Kansas Credit, 2.0 Kansas Ethics

 Judge Benton became a judge on the U.S. Court of Appeals, Eighth Circuit, in 2004.
 He previously served on the Missouri Supreme Court for 13 years (including two years as Chief Justice).
 He graduated from Northwestern University (with highest honors) and Yale Law School (serving as Law Journal managing editor).

-Keith Cutler is a trial attorney with the law firm of James W. Tippin & Associates in Kansas City, and has practiced in the areas of commercial, construction, general liability, and insurance defense litigation for over 30 years.
-He is a frequent CLE speaker on trial practice, ethics, and professionalism.
+Keith Cutler is a trial attorney with the law firm of James W. Tippin & Associates in Kansas City, and has practiced in the areas of commercial, construction, general liability, and insurance defense litigation for close to 35 years.
+He is a frequent CLE speaker on trial practice; ethics and professionalism; and diversity, equity, and inclusion.

 Alan Pratzel was appointed as the Chief Disciplinary Counsel by the Supreme Court of Missouri in April 2007.
 In that position, Mr. Pratzel oversees the system that receives, investigates and litigates ethics complaints against lawyers in Missouri.
 He began working for the attorney discipline system in 1985, serving as a Special Representative in the City of St. Louis.
 Prior to becoming Chief Disciplinary Counsel, Mr. Pratzel was in private practice for 30 years in St. Louis, engaging in various types of litigation.
 He is also an adjunct professor of Professional Responsibility at the University of Missouri School of Law in Columbia and at the Washington University School of Law in St. Louis.

-Sara Rittman is an Assistant Attorney General, unit leader, and serves on the office's Professional Responsibility Committee.
-She practiced legal ethics and attorney discipline law for 26 years, including private practice, as Missouri's first Legal Ethics Counsel, and at OCDC.
-She was an AAG from 1981-1993 in the licensing unit.
+Sara Rittman was an Assistant Attorney General from 2019-2022.
+She served on the office's Professional Responsibility Committee as well as serving in leadership roles in the Governmental Affairs and Litigation Divisions.
+She practiced legal ethics and attorney discipline law from 1993-2019, including private practice, as Missouri's first Legal Ethics Counsel, and at OCDC.
+She was also previously an AAG from 1981-1993.
+She received her JD from UMKC in 1981.

 Click HERE to review the Cancellation Policy.